matthewvandevort/Work-Day-Scheduler/README.md

 # Sources

-* Thanks to my Instructor Dan Gross and TA's Anrdrew H. and Ross K.
+* Thanks to my Instructor Dan Gross and TA's Andrew H. and Ross K.